 When it comes to the balance of labour cost and quality, Waterloo is in a league of its own.

 We know that Waterloo has significant cost advantages over other top tech communities in Canada and the United States.
 It is easily measured using available salary statistics.
-We also know that Waterloo has an excellent talent pipeline since our community is home to the University of Waterloo, where you’ll find Canada’s #1 engineering program and #2 computer science program.
+We also know that Waterloo has an excellent talent pipeline since our community is home to the University of Waterloo, where you’ll find Canada’s #1 computer science program and #2 engineering program.

 Measuring labour quality isn’t quite so easy, but CBRE presents a useful model.
 Here’s how they define “quality” in the report: